rbowen/presentations/raising_bar_presentations/slides.md

 ???

 * Have a bonus slide!
-* Leave time for questions
+* Leave time for questions (Unless you don't want to answer questions, which is a totally valid thing to want)
 * Use the mic for question time, and repeat every question for the audience
 * Be wary of the "Not a question so much as a comment" guy.
 Practice the